Freelance Rate Calculator for Texas Freelancers

 Texas-specific cost realities: - Health insurance: Texas didn't expand Medicaid and has no state exchange โ Healthcare.gov premiums for a 40-year-old single in Austin/Houston/Dallas run $400-850/month off-subsidy - Coworking / office: Austin (The Riveter, Industrious) $300-600/month single desks; Houston/Dallas slightly lower - Sales tax on services: Texas does NOT tax most professional services (consulting, design, writing) but DOES tax data processing, security, and certain digital products at 6.25% state plus up to 2% local - Retirement: SEP-IRA up to 25% of net SE income capped at $72,000 (2026), Solo 401(k) combined up to $72,000 (or $80,000 if 50+) - Asset protection: Texas has strong homestead and asset-protection statutes; pairs well with an LLC wrapper once SE income tops $80k

 Worked example: an Austin-based developer targeting $110k take-home, 1,250 billable hours/year.
-Pre-tax revenue needed โ $155,000 (29% effective combined federal burden); hourly rate โ $125/hour, day rate โ $1,000, weekly retainer โ $4,500.
+Pre-tax revenue needed โ $155,000 (29% effective combined federal burden); hourly rate โ $125/hour and day rate โ $1,000; a weekly retainer is a manual multiple of the day rate.

 The S-corp election typically breaks even around $80-100k SE profit for Texas freelancers โ earlier than in high-tax states because there's no state-level S-corp surcharge to erode the federal SE tax savings.
 For specifics, IRS Publication 334 and the Texas Comptroller's franchise tax overview are authoritative.